RaynerNYC/RaynerNYC.github.io/README.md

 2. HTML             : Project_Writeup.html

-*** to access and view the HTML file from browser, please access the following URL:\n http://raynernyc.github.io/
+*** to access and view the HTML file from browser, please access the following URL: http://raynernyc.github.io/